LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.md

 # Readout geometry
  Whereas all TPCs contain cathodes and anodes, the manner in which signals are read from the anodes varies.
 Because of this variation in readout approaches, as of LArSoft v10, the readout geometry is separated from and layered on top of the main geometry system.
 This allows the readout geometry to still be aware of universal LArTPC geometry concepts while supporting the specific readout approach.

 LArSoft supports the abstract `geo::WireReadoutGeom` provider, which is enabled in the art framework as the `geo::WireReadout` service.
 Experiments inherit from the `geo::WireReadoutGeom` provider to express wire-readout behavior specific to their detector(s).
-Like the main geometry system, readout elements may be iterated through using the interface discussed below [LINK TO “Element iteration”].
+Like the main geometry system, readout elements may be iterated through using the interface discussed below in [element_iteration](#element_iteration).

 To use the readout geometry in an art job, users should include the following in their job configuration:
 ```